chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 <div style="text-align:center"><img src ="images/tutorial-images/led-connect.jpg" width="25%" height="25%" /></div>

 # Preparing The Raspberry Pi for VeinCam (The Quick Way)
 Download a program called [Etcher](https://etcher.io/) which is available on all desktop platforms.
 Etcher is a simple tool to flash ISO files to USBs and SD Cards.
-Also download the ISO file found [here](/Software/System-Image) and save it to you computer.
+Also download the ISO file found [here - FIX THE LINK](/Software/System-Image) and save it to you computer.

 Run Etcher once it is installed, and insert the microSD card into your computer - most microSD cards come with an SD Card adapter to make this easier, and Etcher will auto-detect the card within a few seconds.
 Click the 'Select Image' button and navigate to where you downloaded and saved the ISO file.

 The 'Flash!' button should now be available.
 Click it and wait for the flashing process to complete.
 Do not touch the SD card while this completes as you can corrupt the card and have to start again.
 Make sure your computer does not go to sleep or turn off during this process as well.